TERMS OF SERVICE

 You are fully responsible for any and all damage to any third-party property that occurs during any of our trips.
 In addition, we may request that you pay us a security deposit that would be used to cover any such damage either by paying third party for outright losses caused by such damage or to refund our local service providers as needed.

-k.
+l.
 Insurance.
+Travel insurance is compulsory for all our travelers and should be taken out at the time of booking.
+At a minimum your travel insurance must provide cover against personal accident, death, medical expenses, emergency repatriation and personal liability, with a minimum coverage of US$50,000 in medical coverage and US$200,000 in emergency repatriation.
+We also strongly recommend it cover cancellation, cancel for any reason/change of mind if available in your area, curtailment and loss of luggage and personal effects.
 The Company shall not provide you with travelers’ insurance nor medical extraction unless it is specifically stated in the Proposal.
 You are responsible for fully insuring your trip with us and must make sure that all of the activities you will be doing are covered by your insurance election.
 At the time of booking we will provide you with recommendations for travel insurance companies.
-The insurance you elect should include adequate cancellation insurance up to the value of your trip, emergency evacuation and repatriation costs covering your activities.
 If you choose insurance services provided by your credit card, please check the terms.
 Many services only offer minimum coverage and have many excluded activities.
 Some insurers offer specific insurance related to cancellation, delay, and abandonment due to natural causes.
 You can purchase this insurance as a stand-alone policy or as an add-on to other policies.

 9. NON-DISPARAGEMENT.
 Client covenants and agrees that Client shall not engage in any pattern of conduct that involves the making or publishing of written or oral statements or remarks (including, without limitation, the repetition or distribution of derogatory rumors, allegations, negative reports or comments) that are disparaging, deleterious or damaging to the integrity, reputation or good will of the Company or its respective management or products and services.
 Company covenants and agrees that Company shall not engage in any pattern of conduct that involves the making or publishing of written or oral statements or remarks (including, without limitation, the repetition or distribution of derogatory rumors, allegations, negative reports or comments) that are disparaging, deleterious or damaging to the integrity, reputation or good will of the Client or its respective management or products and services.